danfenghong/IEEE_MambaX/README.md

         └── pavia_test.mat
 ```

-The same convention is used for ×4 and ×8 experiments.
+The same convention is used for CAVE and Chikusei at ×2, ×4, and ×8 scales.

-For Chikusei, use `Chikusei` as the dataset name when calling the script.

----

-## Multimodal Data
+- **Multi-Modal Data**
 The expected multimodal data structure is:

 ```text